djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 - biased predictions near boundaries;
 - misleading uncertainty.

-Universal kriging instead assigns the broad trend to the mean model and reserves the covariance model for residual spatial dependence.
+Universal kriging instead assigns the broad trend to the mean model and uses the covariance model for residual spatial dependence.

 A useful modeling principle is:

 > Explain broad deterministic structure with the mean model when possible, and use the covariance model for the remaining spatial dependence.

----

-## 18. Does kriging interpolate exactly?
+## Does kriging interpolate exactly?

 Students often hear:

 > "Kriging is an exact interpolator."

-That statement needs qualification.
+That statement needs qualification because exact interpolation depends on the target and on how the nugget is interpreted.

 Whether prediction at a sampled location exactly reproduces the observed value depends on: